findingcorey1/Obsidian/ASIA 1125/Final Exam/Identification Question/Confucious.md

 * Mother was a concubine and he grew with her family (he was three when his father died)
 * He held low ranking positions managing accounts and watching over livestock

 Confucius was a philosopher who lived in the state of Lu during the time of Spring and Autumn period of 551 - 479 BCE.
-During that time Confucious was also known as Kongzi or Master Kong, he promoted "The Way  (known as Dao)", which was a extension of the means of enphasizing principles like personal, justice, and sincerity.
+During that time Confucious was also known as Kongzi or Master Kong, he promoted "The Way  (known as Dao)", which was a extension of the means of emphasizing principles like personal, justice, and sincerity.